-- Five were found not to be applicable with respect to the requirements as they were no longer required to report compliance status (due to being out of contract and so no longer subject to the renewable fuel use requirements), - Eighteen were found not to be applicable with respect to the requirements as they have not yet been operational for a full year, and - Four were found to be out of compliance. - Of the eighteen facilities not yet applicable with respect to the renewable fuel use requirements, seventeen are directed biogas systems where: - Nine facilities appear to be on track to be in compliance in a future reporting period based on limited information available and - Eight facilities could not have renewable fuel use evaluated at any level of rigor due to a lack of information. - RFU facilities are powered by a variety of renewable fuel (i.e., biogas) resources.
-However, approximately 88 percent of the rebated capacity of RFU facilities deployed through June 30, 2011, was powered by biogas derived from landfills or wastewater treatment facilities. - Prime movers used at RFU facilities include fuel cells, microturbines, and internal combustion (IC) engines.
-Historically, IC engines have been the dominant prime mover technology of choice, constituting approximately 14.9 MW (about 45 percent) of the overall 33.0 MW of rebated RFU capacity.
-With the addition of 17 directed biogas fuel cell projects over the last year, fuel cells have nearly matched IC engines in terms of rebated capacity with 14.1 MW installed (about 43 percent of all RFU capacity). - Based on samples of costs of RFU facilities, the average costs of renewable projects appeared to be higher than the average costs of non-renewable projects.
+- Prime movers used at RFU facilities include fuel cells, microturbines, and internal combustion (IC) engines.
+Historically, IC engines have been the dominant prime mover technology of choice but have as of this reporting period been surpassed by fuel cells.
+Fuel cells provide approximately 20.1 MW (about 49 percent) of the overall 41.3 MW of rebated RFU capacity.
+IC engines provided 13.8 MW (about 37 percent of all RFU capacity). - Based on samples of costs of RFU facilities, the average costs of renewable projects appeared to be higher than the average costs of non-renewable projects.
 However, limited and highly variable cost data prevent the conclusion that there is a 90 percent certainty that the mean cost of renewable-powered fuel cells and IC engines is higher than the mean cost of fuel cells and IC engines powered by non-renewable resources. - RFU facilities have significant potential for reducing GHG emissions.
-The magnitude of the GHG emission reduction depends significantly on the manner in which the biogas was treated prior to receiving incentives (i.e., the "baseline" condition).
-RFU facilities that were allowed to vent biogas directly to the atmosphere have a much higher GHG emission reduction potential than RFU facilities that were required to capture and flare biogas. - In general, RFU facilities for which flaring biogas was the baseline condition increased GHG emissions by around 0.2 tons of carbon dioxide equivalent (CO2eq) per megawatt-hour (MWh) of generated electricity.

-- Conversely, the GHG emission reduction potential for RFU facilities for which venting biogas was the baseline condition is around five tons of CO2(eq) per MWh of generated electricity; an order of magnitude greater in GHG emission reduction potential. - Potential for GHG emission reductions from RFU facilities is also affected by the use of waste heat recovery at the RFU facility.
+The magnitude of the GHG emission reduction depends significantly on the manner in which the biogas would have been treated in the absence of the program (i.e., the "baseline" condition).
+RFU facilities that would have been venting directly to the atmosphere have a much higher GHG emission reduction potential than RFU facilities that would have been required to capture and flare biogas. - In general, RFU facilities for which flaring biogas was the baseline condition decreased GHG emissions by around 0.4 tons of carbon dioxide equivalent (CO2eq) per megawatt-hour (MWh) of generated electricity. - Conversely, the GHG emission reduction potential for RFU facilities for which venting biogas was the baseline condition is around five tons of CO2(eq) per MWh of generated electricity; an order of magnitude greater in GHG emission reduction potential. - Potential for GHG emission reductions from RFU facilities is also affected by the use of waste heat recovery at the RFU facility.
 In general, RFU facilities that use waste heat recovery increase the potential for GHG emission reduction by displacing natural gas otherwise used to generate process heat.